deacoder/react-client-settings/README.md

 # react-client-settings

 `react-client-settings` is a zero dependency library for React applications that provides a context provider and a hook to manage global application settings (variables) in the client.
+Common scenario is to expose environment variables in the backend to the client.
 The library retrieves the settings from any configurable backend and stores the result in a React context.
 The provided hook can then be used to access these settings throughout your application.

 ## Features